stevebuik/GraphVizForce/README.md

 ###Advanced Use

-If you don't want to cut/paste to the .gv file then you can enable the *Generate to Dropbox* feature by:
+If you don't want to cut/paste to the .gv file then it's possible for the generator to update the .gv file via Dropbox.
+You will need the Dropbox desktop software installed for this to work.

+You can enable the *Generate to Dropbox* feature by:

 1. Add 2 new *Remote Site Settings* in Salesforce Setup
     - https://api-content.dropbox.com